 Dr. Melody Wollan, associate professor of management, currently serves as the coordinator for the graduate program in business administration.
 The graduate program offers a Master of Business Administration with an option in Applied Management, an option in Research, and a concentration in Accountancy.
-The program also offers a graduate certificate in accountancy and is accredited by the AACSB-International.
+The program is accredited by the AACSB-International.

 The MBA at EIU prepares students for positions of leadership in business, education and industry.
 The program takes a strategic management approach to learning about business and addresses a broad range of business-related skills emphasizing a combination of team work, writing, contemporary global and ethical issues, and analytical skills.